The Order of the Solar Temple: The Temple of Death: Background

 The Order of the Solar Temple was a new religious movement (NRM) started in 1984, led by Joseph Di Mambro and Luc Jouret.
 It incorporated a variety of beliefs, but claimed descent from the Knights Templar.
 Jouret, a popular homeopath and lecturer, was the "Grand Master" of the group, while Di Mambro held more true power within the group but was more private.
 The group had 442 members as of 1989.
 Although initially optimistic, in the early 1990s it became increasingly focused on the end of the world, and the organization began facing internal and external problems.
 Following this, the group's leaders developed a concept of death as "transit" to the star Sirius, and in October 1994, 53 bodies were found on several sites in Switzerland and Quebec.
 Some were found to have been murdered as "traitors" to the movement, while others were drugged and shot by the most devoted members to help them "transit"; these members then killed themselves.

 This did not end the deaths, as the following year 16 more people were found dead in France, followed by another five in March 1997 in Quebec.
-The group left behind many writings explaining their rationale for the deaths, though it was known to be highly secretive, with little known about the group even internally beyond its highest ranking members, with the organization using multiple names and operating via various "shell" groups.
+The group left behind many writings explaining their rationale for the deaths, though it was known to be highly secretive, with little known about the group even internally beyond its highest-ranking members, with the organization using multiple names and operating via various "shell" groups.
 In the aftermath of the deaths, there was criticism of the police investigation, and various conspiracy theories.
 There was little scholarly work on the movement in the aftermath.

 Publication

 The Order of the Solar Temple: The Temple of Death was published in 2006 by Ashgate.
+It is part of Ashgate's Controversial New Religions series.
 According to the book's publisher, it is the first book-length work on the OTS in English, and according to Hendrik Bogdan it was, as of 2011, still the only English-language academic book on the group.
 It was edited by James R. Lewis, then a lecturer in religious studies at the University of Wisconsin–Milwaukee, author of many other books on new religious movements.